kelsin/broccoli-image-resize/README.md

 # Broccoli Image Resize

-A plugin to resize images as part of a Broccoli build
+A plugin to resize images as part of a Broccoli build.
+This plugin uses [sharp](http://sharp.dimens.io/en/stable/) to do the image resizing.

 ## Usage